Super-Resolution of BVOC Maps by Adapting Deep Learning Methods: Experimental Setup

 \subsection{Training Setting}

-The transformation $\Tq$ requires the estimation of the quantiles used for mapping an emission probability distribution to the uniform one~\cite{scikit-learn}.
-We train the algorithm exploiting all \gls{hr} training data, with $1000$ quantiles.
-Then, we preprocess $\HR$ and $\LR$ emissions with the estimated transformation.
+As reported in Sec.~\ref{ssec:data_transformation}, $\Tq$ transformation requires the estimation of the \gls{cdf} of \gls{hr} training data for mapping the emission probability distribution to the uniform one~\cite{scikit-learn}.
+We estimate this \gls{cdf} by exploiting all \gls{hr} training data, dividing their dynamics into $1000$ quantiles.
+Then, we preprocess $\HR$ and $\LR$ emissions with this estimated transformation.
 We keep this transformation fixed for what concerns further network training and deployment stages.

 To train the networks, we divide our dataset into train, validation, and test sets with $70/20/10$ percentage amount, respectively.
-We combine the ADAM optimizer with the Cosine Annealing (with restarts) learning rate scheduler~\cite{loshchilov_sgdr_2017}, which enables to obtain faster computations and better results~\cite{loshchilov_decoupled_2019}.
-We use $50k$ iteration with restarts (equally weighted to $1$) at $10k, 20k$, and $40k$ iterations.
+We combine the ADAM optimizer with the Cosine Annealing (with restarts) learning rate scheduler, which enables to obtain faster computations and better results~\cite{loshchilov_decoupled_2019}.
+We use $50k$ iterations with restarts equal to $1$ at iteration $10k, 20k$, and $40k$.
 The initial learning rate is $10^{-4}$, with a minimum value of $10^{-7}$.